Background for Revised Regulations:

-Regulations for the Petroleum Bulk Storage (PBS) program (Title 6 New York Codes Rules & Regulations (NYCRR) Parts 612-614) were promulgated in 1985.
+Regulations for the PBS program (Title 6 New York Codes Rules & Regulations (NYCRR) Parts 612-614) were promulgated in 1985.
 These regulations require owners to register storage facilities with DEC and comply with requirements for the safe storage and handling of petroleum.
 Prior to the October 11, 2015 revisions, the PBS regulations had not been substantively revised since 1985.

-Two New York State laws addressing the bulk storage of hazardous substances were passed in 1986.
+Two New York State laws addressing the bulk storage of chemicals were passed in 1986.
 The first law, Article 37 of the ECL, requires that the DEC regulate all hazardous substances covered by the federal Comprehensive Environmental Response, Compensation and Liability Act (CERCLA), the federal Insecticide, Fungicide and Rodenticide Act (FIFRA), and the federal Toxic Substances Control Act (FTSCA).
 DEC may also regulate other chemicals known to be hazardous as defined in Article 37.

 A second law in the ECL, entitled Article 40, "Hazardous Substances Bulk Storage Act," regulates the storage and handling of hazardous substances.
 These two state laws were among the first of their kind in the nation designed to prevent chemical spills and leaks from tanks and containers.
 The DEC enacted the CBS regulations (6 NYCRR Parts 595-599) in 1994 which set forth requirements for the safe handling and storage of over 1,000 hazardous substances (listed in Part 597).